Forward from the Author

 tossing pesos like pennies at the eager car parks

-with reserved smiles and lowered eyes saying,
+with reserved smiles and lowered eyes they say,

 "Gracias, senor."